A cross-platform editor with a well-designed and consistent look and feel.

 The syntax colouring within the editor is partially hard coded.
 You may only change the colour (fonts, etc) of a certain type.
 If a language doesn't use the correct type, you have to make request for enhancement with the needed information.

-When you have found both location, try to figure out which SciTe style matches which wyoEditor type.
-It might be that there isn't an similar type, than suggest a new one but keep in mind that I think a normal human can't graps the meaning of more than seven types.
+When you have found both locations, try to figure out which SciTe style matches which wyoEditor type.
+It might be that there isn't an similar type, than suggest a new one but keep in mind that I think a normal human can't grasps the meaning of more than seven types.
 Look first at any of the others before you suggest new ones.

-When you have figured it out, you may make a patch (see support section) or simply copy the changed lanugage type table to a message to the mailing list.
+When you have figured it out, you may make a patch (see support section) or simply copy the changed language type table to a message to the mailing list.